 So if you happen to know someone who struggles with noise, but finds foam earplugs uncomfortable, a pair of Loop earplugs might be the answer.
 And if you know someone who should probably wear earplugs more often to protect their hearing, but they don’t think it’s cool, perhaps they’d accept the stylish Experience 2 Plus.

-They appear expensive at first glance compared to foam earplugs, but you can get 100+ uses out of them and then pick up some new tips rather than needing new earplugs.
-The Dream typically cost around $50 in the US, and £45 in the UK.
-The Experience 2 Plus are around $35 in the US and £30 in the UK.
+They are more expensive than standard foam, wax, or silicone earplugs, but you can get 100+ uses out of them and then pick up some new tips rather than needing new earplugs.

 Find out more in my in-depth Loop earplugs review.